HighStrap/lib-slim/README.md

 # lib-slim
 Slimmer layout for Library control in list view.
-Add cg-slimlib to the control, and add css environment, theme, or page.
+Add class cg-slimlib to the control, and add css environment, theme, or page.